aklivity/zilla-docs/src/README.md

 ### HTTP/2, gRPC, SSE, MQTT, and Kafka Support + Protocol Mediation

-Inside Zilla, every protocol, whether it is TCP, TLS, HTTP, Kafka, gRPC, etc., is treated as a stream, so mediating between protocols is as simple assimplifies to mapping protocol-specific metadata.
+Inside Zilla, every protocol, whether it is TCP, TLS, HTTP, Kafka, gRPC, etc., is treated as a stream, so mediating between protocols simplifies to mapping protocol-specific metadata.

 ### Protobuf, Avro, OpenAPI, and AsyncAPI Support

-Zilla supports different API and schema specifications for message validation.
+Zilla supports different API and schema specifications for message validation and API creation.

 ### API Registry and Schema Registry Integrations

-Zilla integrates with schema registries and API registries including Apicurio, Confluent Schema Registry (<ZillaPlus/>), and Karapace.
+Zilla integrates with schema registries and API registries including Apicurio, Confluent Schema Registry (Zilla Plus), and Karapace.

 ### Security